kahun/awesome-sysadmin/README.md

 # Awesome Sysadmin
-A curated list of amazingly awesome open source sysadmin resources.
+A curated list of amazingly awesome open source resources for sysadmins.

 ## Contributing
 Please read [CONTRIBUTING](./CONTRIBUTING.md) if you wish to add software.